cse200001043/Trendflix/README.md

 - Tokenization: It breaks down text into tokens and encodes them into numerical vectors.
 - Image Preprocessing: For images, it resizes and normalizes them, preparing them for feature extraction.
-- Text and Image Pairing: It ensures that the text and image inputs are properly aligned for meaningful comparison.
+- Text and Image Pairing: This ensures that the text and image inputs are properly aligned for meaningful comparison.

 ### CLIP Model